dompdv/apothik/story/story_phase1.md

   echo "Starting instance $instance_id with node $node_name..."

-  # Start the application using mix run
   # The node name and cookie need to be set for clustering
-  # Here, there is no cookie: the standard ~/.erlang.cookie file is automatically
-  # used (and generated if there is none)
+  # Here, there is no cookie: the standard ~/.erlang.cookie file is automatically used (and generated if there is none)
   elixir --name $node_name -S mix run --no-halt &
 }

 mix compile

-# Start each instance
 for i in $(seq 1 $NUM_INSTANCES); do start_instance $i
 done